BANGDB2.0 FEATURE SET

 For ex; queries could be run on streaming data, different streams could be joined or filtered or processed for state based queries as well, in order to find interesting patterns

-Complex event processing is inbuilt, which allows users or developers to find patterns within data in absolute manner.
+Complex event processing is an inbuilt feature in BangDB, which allows users or developers to find patterns within data in absolute manner.

 This is very powerful and happens in realtime with very less overhead and latency

 Most of the CEP in the market are memory bloating ones, BangDB implements file system backed CEP yet on streaming continuous data